radikalportal/radikalportal/wp-content/plugins/wordpress-popular-posts/readme.txt

 * Flame graphic by freevector/Vecteezy.com.

 == Upgrade Notice ==

-= 3.2.3 =
+= 3.3.3 =
-If you're using a caching plugin, flushing its cache after upgrading is highly recommended.
+This version fixes a potential security issue.
+You should upgrade as soon as possible.